Structure of Atom MCQ for NEET

 Option c – Both H₂O and H₂O₂

-In a chemical change, the total weight of the reacting substances compared to the total weight of products is
+In a chemical reaction, the combined mass of the products is

 (a) J.J.
 Thomson